jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 However, people think in Wall Clock time.
 No one can look at time 1602828000000 and understand it.
 At some point is must be converted to a readable format like "October 15, 2020 23:00" and the computer engineer in San Francisco can read and understand the time.

-The challenge is that
+The challenge is that the engineer reading the data may conclude that it "looks right", or they just overlook the actual s

 ## Eliminate datetime type!

 Microsoft .NET and SQL Server both support a datetime type which cannot store offset information across time zone offsets.
 The alternative is the datetimeoffset type, which defines an exact point in time (a UTC Time) and has offset information.

 In my opinion, the very existence of the datetime type has made it easier for developers to fall into the pitfalls described above.
-The datetimeoffset type should be used

 Even [Microsoft's own documentation](https://docs.microsoft.com/en-us/dotnet/standard/datetime/choosing-between-datetime) suggests that the datetimeoffset should be the default choice.